Harvard-CS145/ecmp/README.md

 In Project 1, we distributed traffic across two separated core switches for different application (`controller_fattree_twocore.py`).
 But this is not efficient enough.
 For instance, if one application stops working, then its corresponding core switch is wasted.
 Or if we have many applications, we may not afford to have one core per application.
 Thus, we need a more advanced routing strategy -- ECMP.
 At the end of ECMP experiment, you are expected to see even higher throughput of iperf and lower latency of Memcached, compared with `controller_fattree_twocore.py`.

-In this project, we only focus on the Fattree topology with k=4 (i.e., 16 hosts) and Binary Tree with 16 hosts.
+In this project, we only focus on the FatTree topology with k=4 (i.e., 16 hosts) and BinaryTree with 16 hosts.
 You will implement Layer-3 routing and ECMP by modifying `p4src/l3fwd.p4` for the data plane and `controller_fattree_l3.py` for the control plane.
 We provide a [detailed explanation on P4](p4_explanation.md) which include most useful concepts and primitives about P4 in this project and future projects.

 ## Task 1: Switching To Layer-3 Routing